imkeithyang/Parabolic_CL/README.md

 This repo is largely adapted from the [mammoth repository](https://github.com/aimagelab/mammoth/tree/master).
 Please follow the instruction on the mammoth repository to install necessary requirements.
 Our implementation of the parabolic continual learner is in ```models/er_parablic.py```.
 Additionally, the algorithm to sample Brownian Bridges is provided in ```models/utils/brownian_utils.py```.

-To run experiments use the following command,
+To run experiments use the following command, with related dataset and seed input.
 ```
 python ./utils/main.py \
         --model er_parabolic \